Detria Russell: Community Activism and Outreach

-Early life/education
+Early Life/Education

 Detria L. Austin was born August 21, 1973, in Little Rock, Arkansas, to Alfred and Margaret Austin.
 She grew up in family businesses and learned business management and community outreach skills during this time.
 She graduated from Spelman College with a Bachelor of Science in Biology in 1995 and went on to pursue studies at the University of Arkansas at Little Rock, where she received a Master of Health Services Administration in 1997.
 Ms. Austin was an inaugural fellow of the Health Advisory Board and completed the Diversity in Healthcare Management program.
 Ms. Austin is an alumnus of both Leadership Augusta, Georgia and Leadership Pine Bluff, Arkansas.
 Ms. Austin became Mrs. Russell, when she married boyfriend Jason Russell February 5, 2011.
-After the passing of her first husband, she remarried years later to Eddie C. Everson Jr. She is an active member of Alpha Kappa Alpha sorority, Junior League of Atlanta, Spelman College Alumnae Association, NAACP and is an empowerment champion, housing and financial literacy advocate and enjoys mentoring young women and children.
+After the passing of her first husband, she remarried years later to Eddie C. Everson Jr. She is an active member of Alpha Kappa Alpha Sorority Incorporated, Junior League of Atlanta, Spelman College Alumnae Association, NAACP and is an empowerment champion, housing and financial literacy advocate and enjoys mentoring young women and children.
 Mrs. Everson resides in Atlanta, Georgia.